 3. Enjoy the Beautiful Architecture in Ho Chi Minh City

 Visit the Reunification Palace, which was the seat of the South Vietnam government until 1975, which faces the April 30th Park and Le Duan Street – the long corridor of power, which housed the embassies of the US, France, and the UK until the end of the war.

 Walking around Ho Chi Minh City, you’ll observe the strong French influence in some architecture, cuisine, and even some ways of life, since Vietnam was once a French colony.
-The Notre Dame Cathedral is much smaller than the original one in Paris, but it has very similar architecture.
+The Notre Dame Cathedral is much smaller than the original one you can enjoy with your family in Paris, but it has very similar architecture.